Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Application and Evaluation

-\paragraph{Problem Space Modeling} We started the application of our method with the modeling activities within the problem space.
+We started the application of our method with the modeling activities within the problem space.
 First, we scanned the 67 stakeholder requirements that were provided by one OEM to identify use-cases for the system in development.
-This activity was supported by the system view shown in Fig.~\ref{fig:useCases}.
+This activity was supported by the system view \emph{use cases and application scenarios} that was implemented as a tree structure diagram as shown in Fig.~\ref{fig:useCases}.

 As a result, we identified the stakeholder concern: \emph{as a user I want to configure the SOC that shall be reached at a certain time}, which we assigned to the use-case: \emph{the user configures SOC and departure time on an HMI.} Based on the information given from the 67 stakeholder requirements, we identified 8 application scenarios which we linked to the use case.
 In addition to the scenario that describes a user interaction with the HMI, the identified scenarios also consider how to handle implausible data and errors in the power supply of the ECU.
 A more comprehensive scenario describes how implausible data leads to a deactivation of the timer-charging functionality that can be reactivated under specific constraints (self-healing).
-As a result of the activities \emph{model stakeholder and use-cases} and \emph{model stakeholder requirements}, we were able to link all 67 stakeholder requirements to at least one application scenario as outlined in Fig. \ref{fig:stakeholderRequirements}.
+As a result of the activities \emph{model stakeholder and use-cases} and \emph{model stakeholder requirements}, we were able to link all 67 stakeholder requirements to at least one application scenario.

 Based on the identified use-case, we executed the activity \emph{model system context} to identify and model all interacting systems that are required for the identified use-case and the connected application scenarios.
 We identified the \emph{OBC} as the system in development, and a \emph{user interface}, a \emph{gateway control unit}, and a \emph{power supply control unit} as interacting systems, which we added to the system model using a context diagram in iQUAVIS as shown in Fig.~\ref{fig:contextdiagram}.